dakalab/dakalab.github.io/README.md

-# Welcome to our website
+# Welcome to my website

-DakaLab is an organization focus on making tools for DevOps
+DakaLab is for DevOps study and research purpose.

 ## Credit